wibyweb/ghostchat/README.md

 License: GPL v2

-All files can be retrieved from http://wiby.me/download/ghostchat.zip or https://github.com/wibyweb/ghostchat/
+Full source can be retrieved from http://wiby.me/download/ghostchat.zip or https://github.com/wibyweb/ghostchat/

 Enter chat: http://serverIP:PORT/chat/ - Hit refresh for it to begin working.
 Default port is 4444.